-A private Tanzania safari is considered one of the best adventures on earth with plentiful wildlife and amazing landscapes.
-Your guide will take you on a journey to explore four of Tanzania’s most famous national parks and conservation areas – Arusha, Ngorongoro Crater, the Serengeti and Tarangire.
+A private Tanzania safari is considered one of the best adventures on earth with plentiful wildlife, including the Big Five, and amazing landscapes.
+Your guide will take you on a journey to explore four of Tanzania’s top national parks and conservation areas – Arusha, Ngorongoro Crater, the Serengeti and Tarangire.

 Day 1: Your Tanzania Safari begins!

 After arriving at Kilimanjaro International Airport, your guide will transfer you to your hotel.
 Perhaps after you check in, you will catch your first glimpse of Mount Kilimanjaro from your balcony.
 The tallest peak in Africa, making it one of the seven summits.
 It’s also the world’s tallest free-standing mountain.
 Kilimanjaro is a popular climb for both experienced and first-time hikers.
 It requires no technical skills or equipment.
 You might consider it as an add-on to your Tanzania safari making your trip the ultimate adventure.